 Research investigates digital heritage and memory cultures.
 Also interested in theories of utopia and critical studies of history and heritage.

 I completed my undergraduate degree in English Literature and Philosophy at the University of Leeds in 2008, before commencing study in the School in 2010.
-The topic of my doctoral research was influenced by my interest in issues relating to digital heritage collections and philosophies of memory and technology.
+The topic of my doctoral research (2012-2016) was informed by my interest in digital heritage collections, cultural memory and philosophies of technology.
 From 2007-2017, I worked at Leeds University Library and Galleries, alongside my studies, where I was involved in projects with the Digital Content and Repositories Team, Special Collections and the Stanley & Audrey Burton Gallery.
 From 2016-2018, I worked as a Research Associate on the collaborative place development projects My Future York and My Castle Gateway.

 My doctoral research explored the contemporary significance of memory for cultural heritage in the wake of digital technologies.
 Case studies included the European Commission-funded project Europeana and UNESCO’s Memory of the World programme (thesis title: ‘Defining the Problem of Tomorrow’s Memory: The Time of Cultural Heritage in the Digital Age’).
 My research interests include:

 - Politics and ethics of technology;